 Statistics on fires and fire responses (other than arson), as well as the Fire Log, are managed by the NMSU Fire and Emergency Services Department.
-NMSU's Fire Safety Report is available on the NMSU Website.
-BCOM does not own or control on-campus housing and therefore does produce its own Fire Safety Report.
+Burrell produces an Annual Fire Safety Report which includes fire statistics for NMSU residence halls that were utilized by Burrell students.
+The report also includes fire prevention efforts conducted by Burrell on main campus.
+For further information please see the Annual Fire Safety Report: https://bcommm.org/campus-safety-and-security/clery-report/

-BCOM POLICIES AND PROCEDURES
+BURRELL POLICIES AND PROCEDURES